With any sport, Skiing included, there evolves a lingo, slang or code.

 A shredder is a snowboarder.
 One planker, knuckle dragger, and rider are additional terms to signify that you snowboard versus ski.

 Hot dog sounds like tubular lunch meat served in the lodge, but it references the act of performing tricks on skis.
 Hot dogging has been updated over the decades, now called free skiing or free riding (on a snowboard).
 If you hang out in the terrain park hot dogging, you might also be called a jibber.

-Being “sick” is actually a good diagnosis on snow.
+Being “sick” is actually a good diagnosis on snow, same goes if you’ve got “powder flu”.
 Despite its unhealthy sound, if someone tells you your run was sick – that’s high praise.
-If your jump was ill, that’s positive feedback as well.
+If your jump was “ill” that’s positive feedback as well.
 “Gnar” stems from the word gnarly, also implying that you skied something extreme with expertise, worthy of esteem (props) from your ski pals.